ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/6-research/3-tools.md

 ## Facebook Social Science One

-[Social Science One](https://socialscience.one/)(SS1) is a non-profit limited liability company (LLC) based on the [work](http://garyking.org/partnerships) of academics Gary King (Harvard Professor and Director of the Harvard Institute for Quantitative Social Science) and Nathaniel Persily (Stanford Law School Professor).
+[Social Science One](https://socialscience.one/)(SS1) is a non-profit limited liability company (LLC) founded by Facebook and the [Social Science Research Council](https://www.ssrc.org/)(SSRC), an American non-profit organization.
+Social Science One is based on the [work](http://garyking.org/partnerships) of academics Gary King (Harvard Professor and Director of the Harvard Institute for Quantitative Social Science) and Nathaniel Persily (Stanford Law School Professor).

 It implements **partnerships between academic researchers and private industry actors** in a unique fashion, granting the former access to relevant information amassed by the latter, who can "_enlist the scientific community to improve their business and produce social good, while protecting their competitive positions_".
+Currently, **Facebook is the main provider** of information and the only openly publicized [partnership](https://socialscience.one/our-facebook-partnership).

 The structure of the partnerships enables a **[commission](https://socialscience.one/faq/whats-commission) of trusted academics** to obtain "_relevant company information and systems_" and to **invite other independent scholars** to do "_research in specific areas, following standard peer review protocols, funded by nonprofit foundations, and with no required pre-publication approval by the company_".
 In addition to access to datasets, academics can benefit from funding.